Some linked documents are in .pdf format. Free viewer software is available online.

 Of course, there are requirements and limitations you must be aware of.
 For instance, the adoption must be arranged by qualified adoption agencies or a source authorized under state or local law.
 Private and stepchild adoptions must be finalized in a U.S. court.

 In order to qualify for the reimbursement, service members must be serving on continuous active duty for at least 180 days and the adoption must be finalized while on active duty.
-In addition, the claim must be submitted while on active duty and within 1 year of the date that the adoption was finalized.
+In addition, the claim must be submitted while on active duty and within the timeframe specified in DoD Instruction 1341.09 (within two years of the date that the adoption was finalized for claims submitted on and after July 5, 2016; within one year for claims submitted prior to that date).

 Complete policy and procedures can be found in DoD Instruction 1341.9 and Volume 7A, Appendix A for the DoD Financial Management Regulation.
 Here you can also find what expenses can be reimbursed as well as those that are excluded.